 The Company operates a gratuity scheme for all its employees under workmen category who have completed the minimum qualifying period of service as defined under the respective schemes.
-Provisions are made to cover the obligations under the scheme on the basis of actuarial valuation and charged to statement of profit or loss and other comprehensive income.
-All actuarial gains and losses are recognised in other comprehensive income as they occur.
+Provisions are made to cover the obligations under the scheme on the basis of actuarial valuation and charged to 'Derivatives are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently re-measured at their fair values.
+All derivatives are carried as assets when fair value is positive and as liabilities when fair value is negative.
+Any change in the fair value of derivative financial instruments is taken to statement of profit or loss account. and other comprehensive income.
+All actuarial gains and losses are recognised in 'other comprehensive income' as they occur.
 The most recent valuation was carried out as at June 30, 2020 using 'Projected Unit Credit Method'.
 The amount recognised in the statement of financial position represents the present value of defined benefit obligation.